zhurlik/gradle-nodejs/README.md

             }
 }
 ```
+## Standard Input
+The main tick is to pass the arguments through standard input, and have your task read from it.
 After that you will have the following tasks:
 * **installNodeJs** - Install NodeJs
 * **node** - To be able to use: /gradle-nodejs/node-v10.16.3-linux-x64/bin/node